usnistgov/CastVoteRecords/CastVoteRecords_UML_Documentation.md

 ![Image of CastVoteRecordVersion](CastVoteRecords_UML_Documentation_files/_18_0_2_6340208_1488984734567_410041_4663.png)

 To identify the version of the CVR specification being used, i.e., version 1.0.0.
-This will need to be updated for different version of the specification.
+This will need to be updated for different versions of the specification.

 Name | Value
 ---- | -----